 - Complete the Sustainable Return on Investment (SROI) study on the construction of facilities for treating and diverting to landfill the solids residuals that are discharged to the river from the water treatment plants, and develop a residual management strategy.

-- Update the program of research to understand the impacts climate change on the water supply and develop a
+- Complete the phase of the research program lead by the University of Regina to understand the impacts of climate change on the water quantity in the North Saskatchewan River.